Improwised/TestApp/README.md

 ## Common

-- This directory contain the common utils.js file which is used in vue3 web & express api application
+- This directory contains the common utils.js file which is used in ReactJs web & express api application

 ## Docker